giovannicoppola/alfred-forum/README.md

 ## 23. PlusOne

-In response to this [thread](https://www.alfredforum.com/topic/20321-increment-a-number-by-one/) (April 2023)
+In response to this Alfred Forum [thread](https://www.alfredforum.com/topic/20321-increment-a-number-by-one/) (April 2023)

 *Hi there, I'm looking for a way that I can paste in a tiny string that increments each time I do it.
 The idea is that I would have a snippet that pasted the string <Q1> the first time I used it, then <Q2> the next time and so on.
 I'd also like a way of setting the starting number.*